egeny/fabuloos-website/documentation/api/fab.md

 Creating a player will call the [`.init()`](/documentation/api/init.html) method.

 {% alert %}
-Please note fabuloos doesn't use a query selector.
+Please note fabuloos doesn’t use a query selector.
 Using `player` and `#player` will work but not `.player` or more complex query string.
 {% endalert %}

 ## Example: